Sillians/mathematics_for_ml/README.md

 # mathematics_for_ml
-Core mathematics for machine learning that tackles concepts such as gradient descent, neural networks, backpropagation, support vector machines, naive Bayes classifiers, and Gaussian mixture models.
+Core mathematics for machine learning that tackles concepts such as

+- Matrices,
+- Vector Spaces,
+- Diagonalization of Matrices,
+- Singular Value Decomposition,
+- Application of Linear Algebra,
+- Multivariable Calculus,
+- Probability & Random Variables,
+- Combining Random Variables, and
+- Parametric Inference.